-The purpose of soundproofing is to reduce noise effect.
-There are two types of noise, the airborne and the impact.
+The purpose of soundproofing is to reduce the noise effect.
+There are two types of noise, airborne and impact.

 Airborne noise is a direct transfer of sound from a source to a receiver.
 It is sound that travels through the air.

-Airborne noise bounces either through the floor or ceiling, they come in through small holes or tiny openings in the construction of the house, ceiling cavities and along ductwork.
+Airborne noise bounces either through the floor or ceiling, they come in through small holes or tiny openings in the construction of the house, ceiling cavities, and ductwork.

 Impact noise is sound generated from directly hitting a surface.
 It’s a structural vibration transmitted from the point of impact through a structure.

 Impact noise is an emitted sound from a vibrating surface.
 Impact sound occurs when an item hits the floor; the effect results in vibrations that travel through the building structure.

 Generally, impact noise moves to the ceiling of the lower property.
 Impact noises include footfall, children running, items dropping on the floor, or people walking in the room above.

 Now that you know the different types of noise, you can be sure of the soundproofing type you want for your ceiling.

 Take a look at things you can do to soundproof your drop ceiling

 Two different ratings measure the soundproofing competencies of particular ceiling tile materials.